Surfing the Great Lakes: A Spot & Gear Guide

 Surfing in the Great Lakes is cold, difficult, and even disappointing at times.
 But at their best, freshwater waves provide a surf experience unlike any other.

 Before we dive in, let’s get the most obvious question out of the way.
-Can you surf in the Great Lakes?
+Can you surf the Great Lakes?

 Yes, you can surf the Great Lakes - people have been doing it since the 1960s.
 Since first being spotted on Lake Erie in Buffalo, New York, the local surf community has rapidly grown across all five lakes.
 Now, there are thousands of surfers in the region who jump at the chance to surf the harshest winter conditions.
+The biggest factor to consider is the cold, so make sure you have the rightsurfing hoodies, wetsuit, and other coldweather gear before you paddle out.

 How to surf the Great Lakes